-Protect Your Home!
-File a Rezoning Protest Today
+File a Rezoning Protest by Nov.
+30

 Frequently Asked Questions

 Yes.
+In March 2020, Travis County District Judge Jan Soifer upheld the right to file a rezoning protest online, and electronic filings like the one made possible on this website have not been contested by the City of Austin.
 According to Section 322.007 of the Texas Business and Commerce Act, “[i]f a law requires a record to be in writing, an electronic record satisfies the law” and “[i]f a law requires a signature, an electronic signature satisfies the law.”
-If you are more comfortable protesting the City of Austin’s rezoning on paper, feel free to do so by mail.
+Click here if you prefer to file your rezoning protest by mail.

 Not necessarily.
-If an individual who owns 20 percent or more of a property files a rezoning protest, that rezoning protest should be considered valid for the entire property.
+If an individual who owns 20 percent or more of a property files a rezoning protest, that protest should be considered valid for the entire property.